We’ve Got Your Business Line of Credit Decoded

 Both cards and lines are revolving credit.
 Credit lines are harder to get approval for as card approvals are ordinarily very quick, many times automated, while line require an in-depth underwriting review.
 Lines usually offer lower rates, according to Bankrate card rates average 13% while lines average 4%.

-They can generally get you three to five times the approvals that you can get on your own.
+They can generally get you more approvals than you can get on your own.
 This is because they know the sources to apply for, the order to apply, and can time their applications so the card issuers won’t refuse you for the other card inquiries.
-Individual approvals typically range from $2,000 – 50,000.

 Like with anything, there are substantial benefits in dealing with a source who concentrates on this area.
 So the results will be better than if you attempt to go at it by yourself.